raydiak/Image-PNG-Portable/README.md

 channels, and ancillary features like gamma correction, color profiles, and textual metadata are all NYI.

+An installed zlib DLL is temporarily required on Windows, which makes it not entirely ::Portable yet.

-Range checks (UInt, UInt8, PInt) are disabled pending a Rakudo bugfix.
+Range checks (UInt, UInt8, and PInt, mentioned below) are disabled pending a Rakudo bugfix.
 Violate them at your peril.

 ## Synopsis